Conasauga River: Natural information

 At the core of the Conasauga watershed is the 35268 acre Cohutta Wilderness, located in Fannin, Gilmer, and Murray counties in Georgia and Polk County in Tennessee.
 The United States Forest Service manages the area as part of the Chattahoochee National Forest and Cherokee National Forest.
 The preserve covers over 95000 acre and contains approximately 15 mi of the Conasauga.

 The Conasauga River is home to more than 90 fish species, including 10 federally listed species of fish and mussels.
 Among these is the endemic, endangered Conasauga logperch (Percina jenkinsi).
 Historically there were 42 species of freshwater mussels, however only 25 species still exist.
 It is estimated that only 1% of original population remains.

 The waters yield established populations of rainbow trout and brown trout, with rainbows up to 20 in and browns to 9 lb.
 The managed land is populated by white-tailed deer, wild hogs, black bears, and smaller animals.

 Environmental problems

 The Conasauga River is a Category 1 priority watershed in Georgia's Unified Watershed Assessment and 18 mi of the river and 54 mi of the tributaries have been on Georgia's List of Impaired Waters for fecal, metal, toxic chemical, sediment, and nutrients.

 Up to one-third of the summer flow taken in the vicinity of Dalton, Georgia is used for carpet production.

-The river has been contaminated with perfluorinated compounds used to make carpets stain-resistant.
+The river has been contaminated with perfluorinated compounds used to make carpets stain-resistant, polluting the drinking water of downstream communities.